KinHubs

 Your partnership helps ignite a planetary field of regeneration — where ancient law and modern design meet in the work of healing.

-By funding the first five KinHubs, you help establish the world’s first distributed GrandMothering Economy network — Indigenous-led, land-based, and globally interwoven.
+By funding the first five KinHubs, you help establish the world’s first planetary Indigenous economic network.

 20% of every gift circulates back through the Indigenous Commons, ensuring your contribution keeps giving — nourishing all KinHubs through shared knowledge, finance, and movement power.